Avilir/ocp4_upi_baremetal/README.md

 It is leveraging the DNS server (dnsmasq) in the deployer host.

 At present this playbook just makes the deployer host a time server for the OpenShift hosts using the deploy_intf network.
 Ceph (OpenShift Container Storage) depends on time synchronization.

+It also approves CSRs which workers need.
+Without this step, workers won't join the OpenShift cluster.

 # resetting machines to initial state